 "A former colleague of mine posted about how he was going to use up all his sick leave then quit.
 He posted it at 9 a.m., and was told he didn't have a job at 11 a.m."

-These stories might seem outrageous or unlucky, but they could happen to anyone.
+These stories might seem outrageous or unlucky, but they can happen to anyone.
 Exercise caution on social media.
 What you post, share, and like will have an increasingly bigger effect on your employment prospects.